SaintAttila/attila/doc/automation policies.md

 redirect configuration loading to locations specific to each library.
-Such a change would not be a total revamp of attila itself even if this sort of support were not built in from the ground up, as we can hide the changes from the more typical user through the intelligent application of default values.
+Such a change would not be a total revamp of attila itself even if this sort of support were not built in from the ground up, as we can hide the changes from the more typical user through the intelligent application of default value_list.
 This leaves only one other major use case: A single shop per server.